Dr-GameDev/Google-Search-Package/README.md

 The results will be printed to the terminal in JSON format.

-At this point in development, the program takes only one argument as a query.
-If your search is multi-worded you might alternate to using `-` in between each word.
-For example, to search for "cats and mice", you would run `go-search search cats-and-mice`.
+If your search is multi-worded you might alternate to wrapping the text in double quotes.
+For example, to search for "cats and mice", you would run `go-search search "cats and mice"`.

 ## Code Explanation